Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Extended symmetric forms

 is surjective and has infinite image.
 Moreover $\Aut(\Z) = \{\pm 1\}$ is finite, so after further identifying two extended symmetric forms related by changing the identification of the fundamental group with $\Z$, the image remains infinite. \end{theorem}

 We conjecture that the map $\ol \lambda \colon \SC(M_i)/L_{4k+1}(\Lambda) \to \SC(\ol \lambda(M_i, \ol \nu_i))$ of Theorem \ref{thm:Extended} is also injective.
 All of the manifolds we construct to realise this infinite image have isometric intersection forms, so in other words forgetting $\nu \colon H \to Q$ yields isomorphic (non-extended) symmetric forms.
-We give the proof of Theorem~\ref{thm:Extended} in Section~\ref{section:proof-theorem-extended}.
+We give the proof of Theorem~\ref{thm:Extended} in Chapter~\ref{section:proof-theorem-extended}.
 The proof that the image is infinite follows by relating extended symmetric forms and 2-sided primitive embeddings, which uses assumptions (i) and (ii) above.
-Since in Section~\ref{sec:examples} we use 2-sided primitive embeddings to distinguish homotopy types of manifolds in the same stable class, in Section~\ref{section:proof-theorem-extended} we use this to show that the image of $\ol \lambda$ is infinite.
+Since in Chapter~\ref{sec:examples} we use 2-sided primitive embeddings to distinguish homotopy types of manifolds in the same stable class, in Chapter~\ref{section:proof-theorem-extended} we use this to show that the image of $\ol \lambda$ is infinite.

 The extended intersection form also recognises when the manifolds $M_i^j$ are homotopy equivalent to a connected sum $N \# (S^1 \times S^{4k-1})$, for a simply-connected $4k$-manifold $N$.
 If $M_i^j \simeq N \# (S^1 \times S^{4k-1})$, then the extended intersection form of $M_i^j$ will be extended over the inclusions of rings $\iota \colon \Z \to \Z[\Z]$ in the obvious way, but using Example~\ref{ex:M_iPE}, we deduce that this happens if and only if $j = 0$.
 This situation is analogous to a situation discovered by Hambleton and Teichner in \cite{HambletonTeichner}, where they found a closed oriented topological $4$-manifold $X$ with $\pi_1(X) \cong \Z$, whose equivariant intersection form is not extended over $\iota$.